 Exceptions: these are items that you will only find in the centre section, but may have to purchase.
 Pay serious attention to the ingredients before purchasing.

 Cooking oil.
 Avoid products that contains BHA, a preservative.
-I prefer pure Canola and Sunflower oils.
+I prefer pure Sunflower oils.

 Salad dressings: I have stopped using the 'typical' bottled dressings.
 I find that a good quality Virgin Olive oil provides a tasty and healthy alternative.
 A natural source of vitamins.